-What is the story of Elijah and the widow?Question: "What is the story of Elijah and the widow?"
+What is the story of Elijah and the widow of Zarephath?Question: "What is the story of Elijah and the widow of Zarephath?"

 Answer: First Kings 17 introduces the prophet Elijah and gives the account of his dealings with a widow from Zarephath.
 The chapter notes that the Lord was withholding rain from Israel (verse 1).
 The drought was in judgment of the nation’s rampant idolatry, led by the royal couple Ahab and Jezebel.
 In verse 8, the Lord commanded Elijah to go to Zarephath, a town outside of Israel, where a widow would provide food for him.
 He obeyed, finding a woman gathering sticks.
 He said to her, “Bring me a little water in a vessel, that I may drink,” and, “Bring me a morsel of bread in your hand” (verses 11–12).